I started blogging in 2015. From a blog about breakdancing to being a professional content marketer, I’ve learned a lot along the way.

 As I’m reading a book, I make tons of highlights.
 After I’m done, I transfer them to a new page in the appropriate category.

 If I need something, I can easily navigate to any category or search for the things I’m looking for.

-Plenty of bloggers (like us) have gone through the ups and downs.
-And with that hard-won experience, they’ve charted the path for you.
+Plenty of bloggers have gone through the ups and downs.
+With that hard-won experience, they’ve charted the path for you.

-Now, all you have to do is to implement these blogging tips and get to work.
+All that’s left for you to do is to implement these blogging tips and get to work.